hadley/adv-r/Functional-programming.md

 # Functional programming

-At it's core, R is a functional programming (FP) language which means it focusses on the creation and execution of function.
-In R, functions can be:
+At it's core, R is a functional programming (FP) language which means it focusses on the creation and execution of functions.
+R possesses what's know as first class functions, functions that can be:

-* created anonymously,
+* created without a name,
-* assigned to variables and stored in data structures,
+* assigned to variables and stored in list,
 * returned from functions,
 * passed as arguments to other functions

-Together this set of four properties means that R supports "first class functions": functions are a first class feature of the language in the same way the vectors are.

-This chapter will explore the consequences of R's functional nature and introduce a new set of techniques for removing redundancy and duplication in your code.
+This means that you can do anything with functions that you can do with vectors: you can create them inside other functions, pass them as arguments to functions, return them as results from functions and store multiple functions in a list.
+This chapter, along with [[functionals]] and [[function operators]], will explore the consequences of R's functional nature and introduce a new set of techniques for removing redundancy and duplication in your code.
 We'll start with a motivating example, showing how you can use functional programming techniques to reduce duplication in some typical code for cleaning data and summarising data.
-This example will introduce some of the most important functional programming concepts, which we will then dive into in more detail:
+This example will introduce some of the key building blocks of functional programming, which we will then dive into in more detail:

 * __Anonymous functions__, functions that don't have a name